 Hand Hygiene Plain Soap and Water

-Sur Sur Wet hands under a steady flow of warm water
+%y Wet hands under a steady flow of warm water

-St. Apply an adequate amount of the appropriate soap, i.e. one pump from the dispenser
+M Apply an adequate amount of the appropriate soap, i.e. one pump from the dispenser

-St. Using friction to wash all surfaces of both hands, including web spaces, thumbs, wrist and the back of the hands
+₩, Using friction to wash all surfaces of both hands, including web spaces, thumbs, wrist and the back of the hands

-- Mg Rub nail beds against the opposite palm
+W Rub nail beds against the opposite palm

 S. Wash for a minimum of 15-20 seconds

-S. Contraction of the second s Rinse thoroughly and dry hands gently with clean paper towel
+₹M Rinse thoroughly and dry hands gently with clean paper towel

-Sup.
+Su.
 Use paper towel to turn off taps

 S. Discard paper towel